Klaviyo vs Mailchimp for Ecommerce: Which Is Better in 2026?

 For stores on Shopify in particular, Klaviyo's native integration is seamless.
 It syncs customer profiles, order history, product data, and on-site behavior — all of which feeds directly into your segments and flows.

-4. SMS Marketing
+4. Klaviyo vs Mailchimp for SMS Marketing

 SMS is no longer optional for ecommerce brands, and Klaviyo treats it as a first-class channel.
 You can build flows that combine email and SMS based on customer behavior and channel preference, all within the same platform.
 Klaviyo also supports RCS, mobile push, and WhatsApp in addition to traditional SMS.